aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 <br/><br/>

-## Next Steps - PoC testing for different scenarios
+## Next Steps & testing for different scenarios

-Additionally, you may want to validate different workload scenarios, by testing with different parameters/configurations in your PoC.
-Below are a few examples of different scenarios you could test for.
+As part of a PoC, you may want to validate different workload scenarios, or even a different workload on FSx for Lustre, by testing with different parameters/configurations in your PoC.
+Below are a few examples of different scenarios you could test for in your PoC VPC environment (if requierd).

 - Read-only, read/write, or write only data workload patterns
 - Long duration jobs (many hours) vs short duration (minutes)